Caltech-IPAC/firefly/docs/new-release-procedure.md

 1. **Publish a new release on Github.**
    - The text should use the [release-page-template.md](release-page-template.md)
+   - After using the template, copy the most markdown (for this release only) from the release-notes.md

 1. **Merge RR, Reset the Version in config to development, Push dev**
    - merge rc into dev
-   - In the `dev` branch, Edit `firefly/config/app.config` with the correct version.
+   - In the `dev` branch, Edit `firefly/config/app.config` so that you are resetting
    - Modify:
      - `BuildMajor =` _year_
      - `BuildMinor = -1`